Toggle menu

 Wiltshire Council will:

-• Implement a ten year programme to retrofit all council homes to Energy Performance Certificate (EPC) B standard
+• Implement a ten-year programme to retrofit all council homes to Energy Performance Certificate (EPC) B standard

 • Aspire for net zero carbon development by the council where viable and possible